RECreemers/Final-for-CS5001/README.md

 ## Description
 My goal was to make the Snake Game in python.

-For the playing of Snake Game, I have included .exe and .exec files so that you can play it on both Windows and Mac.
-Online it said that you couldn't look at .exe or .exec code, so I've included my code in the materials submitted.

-The final code file is main_5.

-This is the extremely clean, pep8 clean code, which the .exe and .exec were made with the uncleaned for pep8 version, in case you know a way to crack into those and are confused by the discrepency.

 The features I included were:
 1) A start menu with a reactive UI
 2) Sound that changes based on which fruit you ate